ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_formats/genome-coordinates.md

 When strandedness comes into play and the feature's exon-coordinates are perhaps reversed, tracking the appropriate places to add and subtract 1 becomes harder.
 Thus 1-based coordinates are more susceptible to _off-by-one_ programming errors.

+### Existing GA4GH products

+The SAM/BAM/CRAM sequencing data formats and VCF/BCF variant call formats primarily store positions and various lengths, so don't represent intervals directly.
+SAM and VCF are human-readable text formats and use 1-based positions, while BAM, CRAM, and BCF are binary machine-orientated formats using 0-based positions.

+The htsget, refget, and Beacon protocols all use 0-based half-open or interbase intervals.
+The Variation Modelling Collaboration recommends the interbase approach.

 ### Conclusion

 User interfaces will likely continue to use familiar "human-readable" 1-based positions and inclusive interval notation (perhaps with special notation for indels where applicable).